Slicer/CurveMaker/README.md

 CurveMaker
 ==========

-Simple 3D Slicer module to generate a spline curve from a list of fiducials
+3D Slicer scripted module to generage a curve from a list of fiducials.